ThairlanAnjos/ThairlanAnjos/README.md

-### Hi there 👋 i'm Thayrlan.
+### Hi there 👋 i'm Thairlan.

-- 🌱 I’m currently learning Software Engineering
+- 🌱 I’m currently learning UX Design.
-- 🤔 I’m looking for help with JavaScript
+- 🤔 I’m looking for help with JavaScript.
-- 💬 Ask me about CSS or HTML
+- 💬 Ask me about CSS or HTML.
 - 📫 How to reach me: contact@thairlananjos.com